Qampi/HTML-CSS/README.md

 Default case:
                               FUNCTIONS & SCOPE:
                                      FUNCTIONS:
-Function refers to a block of codes that are designeted to perfor a spefic task, those block of codes can be reused by coders.
+Function refers to a block of codes that are designeted to perform a spefic task, those block of codes can be reused by coders.
                                   FUNCTION DECLARATION:

                                         SCOPE:
+.Determines the visibility of variables within a code (how accessibly are the variables in different parts of the code).
+                                     TYPES OF SCOPE:
+ .Global scope:
+ .Local scope
+ .Function scope
+ .Block scope
+ .Hoisting:
                                   SELECTING & MODIFYING DOM:
                                       1. DOCUMENT OBJECT MODEL:
-HTML document is basically a bunch of HTML elements nested inside each other.
+Document Object Model is basically a bunch of HTML elements nested inside each other.
 This nesting creates a tree structure, like a family tree with parents, children, and siblings.
 The browser pays attention to this structure and builds a big family tree that shows how everything is related.
 To big Family tree that is called the DOM (Document Object Model).
 JavaScript can be used to manipulate your Html content by updating content and the appearance of a webpage.
                                     2. SELECTING DOM ELEMENTS:
  Refers to targeting specific HTML elements to manipulate with Javascript.